Value existence for zero-sum ergodic stochastic differential games

 As shown in \cite{AB2007,ABK2013,BG1992}, the non-degeneracy condition ensures the ergodic property of the diffusion process and plays an important role in the study of infinite horizon SDGs.
-In order to overcome the absence of the non-degeneracy assumption, we construct a series of non-degenerate diffusion processes, which is different from those constructed in \cite{S1996}, to approximate the state process (Lemma \ref{le1}).
-Notice that we consider an infinite time horizon problem and the constructed non-degenerate processes are non-Markovian, the classical Gaussian's upper bound for the density function of non-degenerate process cannot apply to our problem (see Remark \ref{re4.1} for more details).
-For this, we prove a weaker upper bound for the density function by using a purely probabilistic approach (Proposition \ref{le2}), which plays an important role for SDGs.
+In order to overcome the absence of the non-degeneracy assumption, we construct a series of non-degenerate diffusion processes, which are different from those constructed in \cite{S1996}, to approximate the state process (Lemma \ref{le1}).
+Notice that we consider an infinite time horizon problem, the classical Gaussian's upper bounds for the density functions of non-degenerate (non-)Markovian processes cannot apply to our problem (see Remarks \ref{re4.1} and \ref{re-Krylov estimate} for more details).
+For this, we prove a weaker upper bound for density functions using a purely probabilistic approach (Proposition \ref{le2}).
+This plays an important role for the study of the SDGs.
 Using the sup-convolution technique, we construct a series of functions smoothing enough to approximate the viscosity solution of the corresponding ergodic HJBI equations.
-With the help of the weaker upper bound estimate and approximation approach of the viscosity solution, we give the estimates for the upper ergodic value function $\rho^+(x)$ and the lower ergodic value function $\rho^-(x)$ in terms of viscosity solutions of equations $\eqref{pde1}$ and $\eqref{pde2}$, respectively (Theorem \ref{th1}).
+With the help of the weaker upper bound estimate and the approximation approach of the viscosity solution, we give estimates for the upper ergodic value function $\rho^+(x)$ and the lower ergodic value function $\rho^-(x)$ in terms of viscosity solutions of equations $\eqref{pde1}$ and $\eqref{pde2}$, respectively (Theorem \ref{th1}).
 These estimates allow us to conclude the existence of the value of SDGs with ergodic payoff under the Isaacs condition (Theorem \ref{th2}) and the uniqueness result for the corresponding ergodic HJBI equation (Corollary \ref{co1}).
 As a byproduct, we obtain the related DPP and several representation results for the ergodic value (Theorem \ref{character1}, Theorem \ref{th3}).